rmaniv/jury-theorems/README.md

 >The jury theorem of Condorcet says that these three assumptions imply Growing Reliability and Crowd Infallibility.

 [Source: Wikipedia](https://en.wikipedia.org/wiki/Jury_theorem)

+The `condorcet` function in _theorems.py_ plots probability of correct majority decision against the probability of correctness for an indedependent voter.
+One can use either the deterministic approach or the Monte Carlo simulation.
+The Monte Carlo simulation is, for obvious reasons, is always slower than the deterministic approach for any reasonable accuracy and increasingly slow for more accurate plots.

 The deterministic approach produced the following graph for `n-values` of `1 3 12 100`: